manuelbohn/mcc/README.md

 ## Structure

 Experiments can be found in `experiments/`.
 Experiments measuring the prior strength manipulations for novelty and preference in Experiment 4 can be found in `experiments/Ex2_novelty` and `experiments/Ex2_preference` respectively.
+To run the experiments, download the repository and click on the respective `.html` file.

 All data sets can be found in `stats/data/`.
 Model outputs are stored in `stats/saves/`.